hasura/learn-graphql/tutorials/frontend/svelte-apollo/tutorial-site/content/optimistic-update-mutations/3-remove-todos.md

 [Try](https://hasura.io/learn/graphql/graphiql) this mutation in GraphiQL against the application database to see what the response looks like.
 You will also need to pass in the values for the variables.

-Let's now integrate this graphql mutation into our react app.
+Let's now integrate this graphql mutation into our svelte app.